philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ### 2\.
 Homework

-Still, before the workshop, ask people to collect data on the quality characteristics.
+**Before the workshop, ask people to collect data on the quality characteristics**.

 If you have read Colin Breck's posts, you might be thinking: "Wait!
 That's not what Colin said!":

 > Objective measures are no panacea.
 It is not hard to envision a component with exhaustive unit-test coverage, that is difficult to evolve and deploy, and fails to meet business requirements in terms of performance, high-availability, or security.
 This is why quality needs to be represented more comprehensively, often with qualitative measures.
 (Colin Breck - [Reflections on using Quality Views](https://blog.colinbreck.com/reflections-on-using-quality-views/))

 Metrics are great conversation triggers.
 Ask different people to collect different metrics.
-This way, data will serve as a basis for discussion but will only weigh a little.
+This way, **data will serve as a basis for discussion but will only weigh a little**.
 As you'll see later, visualization will remain very qualitative.

 ### 3\.
 Prepare a formalism

-To collaboratively design a Quality View of a codebase, people need to agree on how to represent it.
-Of course, you can do this alone as a workshop designer, but I encourage you to get as much feedback from the team as you do.
+**To collaboratively design a Quality View of a codebase, people need to agree on how to represent it.** Of course, you can do this alone as a workshop designer, but I encourage you to get as much feedback from the team as you do.

 > This visual representation can become even richer, however, with the addition of information related to software quality and how the system is evolving.
 (Colin Breck - [Using Quality Views to Communicate Software Quality and Evolution](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/))